Chapter Text

 Honestly, he hadn’t expected him to say anything.
 He hadn’t given him any lip over his name since the day he had first gotten his library card and Angel had even checked out his books with him almost every visit ever since.
 Did that mean that he had become enough of a regular that this man was starting to recognize him now?
 A flare of hope ignited in his chest and he braced a hand on his hip, leaning back into the counter one more time.

 “Yeah, I do.”
-He lightly trailed his index finger over the corner of the computer monitor where his hand just barely hung over the lip of the countertop.
+He lightly trailed his index finger over the corner of the computer monitor where his hand just barely hung over the lip of the counter top.
 “You gonna tell me yours?”

 “It’s on my fucking door.”
 The librarian jerked his head in the direction of his office.

-Librarian
+Head Librarian

 Mr. K. Husker